microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/AIP2MIPStep5.md

 ## Overview
 Once you're ready for the sensitivity labeling experience that's built into Office apps, it's time for the last step -- disable the AIP add-in and enable built-in labeling. 🎉

+!!! warning

-> ⚠️ Warning: Up until recently, built-in labeling was turned off by default in Office for Windows apps when the AIP client was installed.
+    Up until recently, built-in labeling was turned off by default in Office for Windows apps when the AIP client was installed.
     This default will no longer be the case for newer versions of Office.
-If you previously set `UseOfficeForLabelling==0`, viewing and applying labels will be disabled even with the AIP Add-in.
-Learn more about the [change of default labeling client and how to configure your preferred labeling client](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-aip).
+    If you previously set "Use the Sensitivity feature in Office to apply and view sensitivity labels" to 0, viewing and applying labels will be disabled even with the AIP Add-in.
+Otherwise, the add-in will be automatically replaced with built-in labeling.
+    Learn more about the [change of default labeling client and how to configure your preferred labeling client](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-aip?view=o365-worldwide#how-to-disable-the-aip-add-in-to-use-built-in-labeling-for-office-apps).

 ## Checklist

+!!! note

+    Minimum required version of Office was updated on January 17, 2023.
+Instead of v2212, the minimum version is 2302.

-To enable built-in labeling in Office, you use either of the following options:
+To enable built-in labeling in Office, review this checklist:

-- Remove configuration settings you've previously used, such as `UseOfficeForLabelling==0` or `AIPException==1`.
-This ensures users get the Microsoft-recommended default experience for sensitivity labels starting in versio v2211.
-- Set the Office configuration `UseOfficeForLabelling==true` and ensure `AIPException` is not set.
+- Review the [configuration matrix](AIPException.md) to assess the impact to your organization's devices
+- Remove prior configurations of "Use the Sensitivity feature in Office to apply and view sensitivity labels" or reset it to its default

 ## Additional Resources